-- the development is for, or incorporates: - reconfiguring a lot for a community title scheme creating 1 or more vacant lots; or - material change of use for 2 or more sole occupancy units on the same lot, or within the same community titles scheme; or material change of use for a Tourist park(84) with accommodation in the form of caravans or tents; or material change of use for outdoor sales(54), outdoor processing or outdoor storage where involving combustible materials. ii.
+- reconfiguring a lot for a community title scheme creating 1 or more vacant lots; or i. - material change of use for 2 or more sole occurancy units on the same lot, or within the same community titles scheme; or material change of use for a Tourist park(84) with accommodation in the form of caravans or tents; or material change of use for outdoor sales(54), outdoor processing or outdoor storage where involving combustible materials. ii. - iii. - iv.